innocentnamuye/Cybersecurity-Learning-Journey/Week1/Day1_Orientation.md

 - Set cybersecurity goals and specialisation focus

 **🛠️ Project Task:**
-- Create a markdown file in my GitHub repo:
+- Create a markdown file in my GitHub repo, i.e, Cybersecurity-Learning-Journey/Week1/Day1_Orientation.md
-- Cybersecurity-Learning-Journey/Week1/Day1_Orientation.md

- **1. Why I am pivoting into cybersecurity**
+ **1. Why am I pivoting into cybersecurity?**
       - I am pivoting into Cybersecurity for several reasons, the main one being my desire to contribute to building secure and fully autonomous systems for even better prognostics and fault detection in systems for better predictive and preventative maintenance.

- **2. What niche I am targeting**
+ **2. What niche am I targeting?**
       - I aim to branch into SCADA system security.

  **3. What skills do I already have from mechatronics?**